-Toni Braxton’s Fiance Birdman Is Still ‘Confident’ In Their Relationship After She Called Dennis Rodman ‘Hot’
+Toni Braxton’s Fiance, Birdman, Is Still Confident In Their Relationship After She Called Dennis Rodman, ‘Hot’

 Toni Braxton‘s engagement to Bryan “Birdman” Williams is still in good standing following her latest comment about Dennis Rodman.

 Rodman became a hot topic on social media following his appearance on Michael Jordan’s ESPN documentary, The Last Dance.
 The special highlighted his basketball career with Jordan, as well as his personal life.
 Following the doc, photos began to resurface of him with several 1990s starlets, including Braxton.

-In their photo, Rodman had his arm wrapped around Braxton while she was wearing a white, body-hugging dress.
+In their photo, Rodman had his arm wrapped around Braxton while she was wearing a white body-hugging dress.
 Rumors online instantly began to swirl about the relationship between Braxton and Rodman back then.
 Multiple commenters assumed the picture meant Braxton and Rodman were dating back when it was taken.

 IEven though @dennisrodman was kinda hot in the 90s, I never dated Dennis Rodman.
 We were at the VMAs. #TheLastDance pic.twitter.com/JFezY5rwjx